HazalCevikk/HazalCevikk/README.md

-- 👋 Hi, I’m Hazal Cevik
+- 👋 Hi, I’m Hazal Dadali
-- 👀 I’m interested in Javascript and React
+- 👀 I’m developing using by Javascript, React and NextJS
-- 🌱 I’m currently learning How to be a Frontend Developer
+- 🌱 I enjoy following and learning about front-end technologies
-- 📫 How to reach me hazal.cevikk@gmail.com
+- 📫 How to reach me hazal.dadalii@gmail.com
 <!---
 HazalCevikk/HazalCevikk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.